 - Ensure that sufficient resources are allocated to the roll out of hybrid working environments to enable any pilots to be implemented properly.

-If you would like to get involved in People First: Enabling New Ways of Working by being a pilot area, or have further questions/feedback about the initiative, please email firstname.lastname@example.org.
+If you would like to get involved in People First: Enabling New Ways of Working by being a pilot area, have a story on how you have implemented new ways of working in your area, or have further questions/feedback about the initiative, please email email@example.com.